Stone Duality for Relations: Preliminaries on Ordered Category Theory

 \subsection{Ordered Algebra}

-Stone duality for relations takes place in an order enriched setting.
-To understand the algebraic side of the duality, we review some aspects of order enriched algebra.
+Stone duality for relations takes place in an order-enriched setting.
+To understand the algebraic side of the duality, we review some aspects of order-enriched algebra.
 For the purposes of this paper, ordered algebra is $\Pos$-enriched algebra.
 In particular, all operations are order-preserving.
-This has the advantage that a relation $A\looparrowright B$ between two ordered algebras can be simply defined as a monotone relation $A^\op\times B\to\Two$ the projections of which are algebra homomorphisms.
+This has the advantage that a relation $A\looparrowright B$ between two ordered algebras can be simply defined as a monotone function $A^\op\times B\to\Two$ such that the legs of the corresponding span are algebra homomorphisms.
 We explain this now in more detail and conclude with examples of algebraic structure with order-reversing operations.

 Our notion of an ordered (quasi)-variety is the one of Bloom and Wright \cite{p-varieties}.
 As in the ordinary case, a \textbf{P-variety} can be defined in various equivalent ways.
 (Recall that a functor is locally monotone if it preserves the order on the homsets.)
 A P-variety $U:\acal\to\Pos$ is, equivalently, \begin{itemize} \item a category of algebras with monotone operations for a finitary signature definable by a set of inequations. \item a category of algebras with monotone operations for a finitary signature closed under HSP.
-Here we need to take $H$ as closure under quotients by inequations, or closure under coinserters, to use the terminology of Section~\ref{sec:weighted}.
+Here we need to take H as closure under quotients by inequations, or closure under coinserters, to use the terminology of Section~\ref{sec:weighted}.
 Similarly, closure under SP needs to be generalized to include all weighted limits.
-This can be done by adding in closure under powers, or by generalizing closure under S from equalizers to inserters. \item a category of algebras for a locally monotone monad $T:\Pos\to\Pos$ that is strongly finitary in the sense that it is the $\Pos$-enriched left-Kan extension of its restriction to finite discrete posets. \end{itemize} We settle for the last item as our official definition, since it is the most succinct one and liberates us from repeating the standard definitions of universal algebra such as signature, inequations, and closure under HSP.
-The equivalence of the last item with the previous two can be found in \cite[Thm.6.9]{ordered-algebras}, which also contains a full explanation of the technical notions involved as well as further references.
+This can be done by adding closure under powers, or by generalizing closure under S from equalizers to inserters. \item a category of algebras for a locally monotone monad $T:\Pos\to\Pos$ that is \emph{strongly finitary} in the sense that it is the $\Pos$-enriched left-Kan extension of its restriction to finite discrete posets. \end{itemize} We settle for the last item as our official definition, since it is the most succinct one and liberates us from repeating the standard definitions of universal algebra such as signature, inequations, and closure under HSP.
+The equivalence of the last item with the previous two can be found in Theorem 6.9 of \cite{ordered-algebras}, which also contains a full explanation of the technical notions involved as well as further references.